redhat-developer/rhdh-plugins/CONTRIBUTING.md

 ## License

-The community plugins repository is under [Apache 2.0](../LICENSE) license.
+The rhdh plugins repository is under [Apache 2.0](../LICENSE) license.
 All plugins added & moved to the repository will be kept under the same license.
 If you are moving a plugin over make sure that no other license file is in the plugin workspace & all `package.json` files either have no version defined or explicitly use _“Apache 2.0”_.

 ## Get Started